Best AEO Platforms 2026

 Writesonic

-The volume is impressive on paper: 50 articles/mo on the top tier is among the highest in the market.
-But there is no human review gate and no post-publication verification.
-You get high-volume content with no way to confirm it earned citations.
-The Starter plan at $79/mo looks affordable until you realize it monitors only ChatGPT.
-Getting multi-engine coverage requires the $1,499/mo Enterprise plan.
+The volume is impressive on paper: 50 articles/mo on the top tier is among the highest in the market, and the deep writing heritage means the drafting engine is mature.
+But there is no human review gate and no continuous post-publication monitoring, so you get high-volume content with no built-in way to track whether it earned citations.
+Broadening past 3 engines requires the Enterprise (custom) plan.

 Best for: Teams already in the Writesonic ecosystem that want to add AI search monitoring without switching platforms.